alvayus/AERzip/README.md

 ## About AERzip

-AERzip is an open-source Python package which provides a good number of useful tools to allow **AEDAT files compression and decompression**.
-Its main advantage is decreasing the size of the stored in disk AEDAT files with virtually no increase in processing time, so it could be considered a real-time task.
+AERzip is an open-source Python package that provides a number of useful tools to allow compression and decompression of AEDAT files.
+Its main advantage is the reduction in the size of the AEDAT files stored on disk without practically increasing the processing time.

 ## Installing